Developing Gillian

 Executing a command in the test environment

-esy lets you execute a command in a test environment where all built binaries and installed files are correctly added to your path.
-In particular, Gillian-JS, Gillian-C and wisl export specific environment variables that allow them to properly find their respective runtime files.
+dune lets you execute a command in an execution environment where all built binaries and installed files are correctly added to your path.
+In particular, Gillian-JS, Gillian-C and wisl require to be executed in this environment to work correctly and find their runtime files.

 To run any command under this environment: